The Eschatological Divide

 Christian Theology, Unabridged, one-volume edition p.1154, by Millard J. Erickson

-I understand the above definition is not easy to comprehend, even to Scripture-loving individuals due to the perception of vagueness of some biblical passages in the Bible.
-And that’s the reason why a seminary training would be helpful.
-Hence, even after I had left the organized religious system and have done my ministry independently, I remember encouraging someone to enter the same seminary, and he did.
-He is now in a local congregation.
+I understand that the definition provided can be difficult to grasp, even for those who deeply appreciate Scripture.
+This complexity often arises from the perceived vagueness of some biblical passages.
+That’s why attending seminary can be beneficial for many.
+Even after I left the organized religious system and began my ministry independently, I encouraged someone to enroll in the same seminary, and he did.
+He is now serving in a local congregation.

-In reality, a lot of pastors today, though futurist, simply claim Jesus Christ is coming soon.
-Many didn’t know that if you follow the dispensational futurist view, the kingdom of heaven is yet to come.
-Yet, Jesus Christ clearly declared the presence of God’s kingdom; see Matthew 12:28.
+Many pastors today, being futurists, often claim that Jesus Christ is coming soon.
+However, many may not realize that according to the dispensational futurist view, the kingdom of heaven has yet to arrive.
+In contrast, Jesus Christ clearly stated the presence of God’s kingdom, as seen in Matthew 12:28.

 But if it is by the Spirit of God that I [Jesus Christ] cast out demons, then the kingdom of God has come upon you.

-Though it has been two millennia now since the Book of Revelation has been written, Jesus promised He’s coming soon, not once but repeatedly.
-See Revelation 1:1-3.
+It has been two millennia since the Book of Revelation was written, where Jesus promised He is coming soon, not just once, but repeatedly, as stated in Revelation 1:1-3.

 The revelation of Jesus Christ, which God gave Him to show to His servants the things that must soon take place.
 He made it known by sending His angel to His servant John, who bore witness to the word of God and to the testimony of Jesus Christ, even to all that he saw.
 Blessed is the one who reads aloud the words of this prophecy, and blessed are those who hear, and who keep what is written in it, for the time is near.